bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 It was a beautiful day.
 The sky was clear, and everywhere were the vibrant colours of autumn.
 We complained only high on the ridge where strong winds threatened to blow us off.

 After reaching the first high point, we continued along the ridge and around the bend to reach another high point, the highest on the east ridge.
 There was a weather instrument but no cairn.
 Beyond that was another high point, the highest point on Lakeview Ridge, but reaching it entailed losing 200 m.
-Unfortunately Dinah was beginning to tire, so we decided to abandon the ridge after reaching the second high point and turned back.
+Unfortunately Dinah was beginning to tire, so we abandoned the ridge after reaching the second high point and turned back.

 We hiked down a semi-open side ridge to the valley.
 As we descended we saw a moose in the valley, but it disappeared by the time we reached the valley bottom.
 We followed trails that skirted around the end of the ridge until we rejoined the trail we came in on.